blimmer/benlimmer.com/_posts/2024-08-30-aws-batch-launch-configurations.md

 description: "TODO"
 ---

-{% include tldr.html content='If you created an AWS Batch Compute Environment using the <code>BEST_FIT</code> Allocation Strategy before April 2024, it will use Launch Configurations.
+{% include tldr.html content='If you created an AWS Batch Compute Environment using the <a href="https://docs.aws.amazon.com/batch/latest/userguide/allocation-strategies.html"><code>BEST_FIT</code> Allocation Strategy</a> before April 2024, it will use Launch Configurations.
 Recreate the Compute Environment to upgrade to Launch Templates.' %}

 ## AWS Batch Launch Configurations Deprecation